-

 Your Label

-The 25th "Silver Anniversary" Kenduskeag Stream Canoe Race is held.
-700 boats with 1,387 paddlers are registered.
-Robert Lang is the overall winner with a time of 2:04:57 -
+The 25th "Silver Anniversary" Kenduskeag Stream Canoe Race was held (and celebrated) on this date.
+700 boats with 1,387 paddlers were registered.
+Kenduskeag co-founders Lew "Spook" Gilman and Edwin "Sonny" Colburn paddled together for the occasion.
+Robert Lang was the overall winner with a time of 2:04:57 -

 April 18 1992